 Many believe that abusive relationships are limited to lower-income families or to certain ethnic or cultural groups.
 This is not true.
-Individuals from all backgrounds are abused.
-Often they suffer alone for a long time, not wanting to admit they are being abused.
+People from all backgrounds are abused.
+They often suffer alone for a long time, not wanting to admit they are being abused.

-Following the abuse there is usually a period of relative calm; this is the third phase.
-It is often referred to as the honeymoon phase.
-During this phase the abuser is likely to apologize to the victim and try to make amends.
+The third phase is often referred to as the honeymoon phase.
+During this phase, the abuser is likely to apologize to the victim and try to make amends.

-Then the cycle repeats itself.
-Often the time to go through the cycle gets shorter the more times it is repeated.
+The cycle then repeats itself.
+The time to go through the cycle often gets shorter the more times it is repeated.

 The term "abuse" covers a wide range of behaviour that may or may not involve actual physical violence.

-Physical Abuse is any aggressive behaviour directed at another person, such as pushing, pinching, squeezing, shaking, grabbing, biting, slapping, punching, kicking, choking, etc. It also includes throwing objects or using a weapon.
+It also includes throwing objects or using a weapon.
 Needless to say, such conduct will often result in serious injuries.
-But many victims are subjected to varying degrees of physical abuse without suffering physical injury that is visible to the eye.
+However, victims will just as often suffer physical injury that is not visible.

-Psychological Abuse is the infliction of emotional pain and suffering by doing things to control or degrade another person, such as persistent verbal attacks on self-esteem, repeated accusations of infidelity, threats of suicide or harm to others, and control over friends, clothes and money.
+Psychological abuse is the infliction of emotional pain and suffering by doing things to control or degrade another person.
+This includes:

-Forced Confinement is when someone does not allow another person out of, for example, a house, room, bed or chair.
+Forced confinement is when someone does not allow another person out of, for example, a house, room, bed or chair.
+Forcible confinement is also a crime.

 Abuse towards pets or property is the destruction of or harm to property or animals.
 This may include the direct or indirect threat that "you are next."